 - Take the DAT before the first week of June.

 - Submit your AADSAS application as early as you can so you will be considered in the first cycle.
-The AADSAS cycle opens for submission in early June.
+The AADSAS cycle opens for submission June 1st.

 - To have the Pre-Medical Advisory Committee upload your committee letter, after your spring grades have been released, your submitted application has been verified by the application service, and all your letter of recommendations have been received by Dr. Cuevas, email a PDF copy of your verified application(s) to Dr. Cuevas.
 We will then upload your committee letter to the AADSAS and/or TMDSAS within 10 business days.